Last amended 26th September 2019

 (b)Funds raised or given for specific purposes should be maintained in separate accounts and deposited with a Bank, Building Society or savings institution in a manner approved by the Executive Committee.
 Disbursements from these funds shall be used solely for the purpose for which they were raised and with the approval of the Executive Committee.
 In the event that the specified purpose no longer exists, the balance of the fund may only be disbursed with the approval of the Association in General Meeting.

-(c)All cheques drawn on the Association’s banking account and withdrawals from any of the Association’s funds shall be signed by any two of the following Officers: Chairman, Vice-Chairman, Treasurer and Secretary.
+(c)All cheques drawn on the Association’s banking account and withdrawals from any of the Association’s funds shall be authorised by any two of the following Officers: Chairman, Vice-Chairman, Treasurer and Secretary.

 - PERSONAL INTERESTS OF OFFICERS